 Eligibility for these benefits is based on time actually worked at the Institute and does not include the period of absence from the Institute.
 An adjusted service date at the time of reemployment is used as the vacation eligibility date.

-An employee who has been laid off will be eligible for reinstatement for his or her prior length of service, as well as for the period of absence between termination and reemployment, if reemployed within two years of termination.
-This reinstatement policy applies to the determination of eligibility for vacation benefits; in addition, any prior unused sick leave balance will be restored at the time of reemployment.
+This reinstatement policy applies to the determination of eligibility for vacation benefits.
+In addition, any prior unused Sick Time balance will be restored at date of hire for an employee who is reinstated following layoff; provided, however, that if their prior unused Sick Time balance is less than 20 days, the employee will be credited with 20 days of Sick Time at hire, like newly hired employees.
 Laid off employees who are reemployed after a two year period are eligible for reinstatement according to the policy in Section 2.10.2 above.

 Special rules apply to reinstatement under the MIT Basic Retirement Plan for laid off employees originally hired before July 2, 2012 who are re-employed within one year of termination.